City Crime Score

 Frequently Asked Questions

-What is the crime rate in Glen Cove?
+What types of crime are most common in Glen Cove?

 What are the safest neighborhoods in Glen Cove?